1965 Democratic Republic of the Congo general election

 General elections were held in the Democratic Republic of the Congo between 18 March and 30 April 1965, following the promulgation of a new constitution approved by a referendum the previous year.
 223 political parties contested the election for 167 seats in the Chamber of Deputies.
+The elections had originally been scheduled for the summer of 1964, but were postponed due to the Simba rebellion, ultimately taking place in March 1965.
+The process was "relatively free of fraud or rigging", except for in Kinshasa, where a lack of ballots and personnel delayed voting there by a month.